Geoogolla/enterprise-docs/docs/administrator-guide/how-to/migration/migrate-ec2-instance-windows-server-with-postgresql-database.md

     ![Update password](/static/assets/on-premise/images/how-to/update-password-ec2.png)

 12. Repeat the steps from 9 to 11 for all your tenants.
-Now your reports sites will launch with your existing data.
+Now your Bold report sites will launch with your existing data.